flamerten/EG3301RPhysioAid/RandomNumberGen/README.md

 The data is read using pyserial, and then saved to a json file

+This JSON file is read by gui_python.py Use of tkinter and matplot lib for live update of data

 The arduino sketch is for testing, but basically prints data in a similar format, and then prints in through serial.
 However, this data is in integer format while the actual master outputs data through degrees.